 Patience will be required to launch and grow your Substack newsletter.
 Hook people with compelling free content on your pre-existing platforms and your Substack, and build that relationship with your audience.
 It's only after your audience trusts you that they will want to financially support you.

-On a related note, I wouldn’t count on Substack to be a place for people to discover you.
-When you visit a place like YouTube, the first thing you notice is that the home page is all about discovering videos you haven’t seen.
-People visit YouTube.com with the intent of watching something new and interesting, and YouTube’s algorithm’s try to provide that to the visitor.
-On the other hand, looking at the homepages of Substack and Patreon, there’s less focus on discovery and more focus on signing up creators to publish on their platforms.
+On a related note, I wouldn't count on Substack to be a place for people to discover you.
+When you visit a place like YouTube, the first thing you notice is that the home page is all about showing you videos that the algorithm thinks might appeal to you.
+People visit YouTube.com with the intent of watching something new and interesting, and YouTube's algorithm's try to provide that to the visitor.
+On the other hand, looking at the homepages of Substack and Patreon, there's less focus on discovering creators, and more focus on signing up creators to publish on their platforms.

 Keep this in mind if you're publishing content on Substack and you're receiving low view counts.
 While Substack does offer writers the option to include a recommendation widget on their blog posts to help other writers be discovered, this is merely an optional feature.
 That said, Substack does claim on their home page that "more than 40% of all new free subscriptions and around 10% of paid subscriptions to Substacks come from within our network," so these widgets do appear to be effective.